Tobias Harris’ late 3 seals Sixers’ win over Knicks

 UP NEXT

-Sixers: Visit the Brooklyn Nets on Monday before concluding their three-game trip at Toronto on Wednesday.
+76ers: Visit the Brooklyn Nets on Monday before concluding their three-game trip at Toronto on Wednesday.

 Knicks: Visit the Cleveland Cavaliers on Monday night.